 Pennsylvania Workers’ Compensation Insurance Costs

 Pennsylvania workers’ compensation insurance costs are determined by many factors, including payroll, work risk, and loss history.
-The average Pennsylvania employer pays $1.44 per $100 of payroll, according to the National Association of Social Insurance, but premiums range between 12 cents to $26.39 per $100.
+The average Pennsylvania employer pays $1.34 per $100 of payroll, according to the National Association of Social Insurance.

 To determine Pennsylvania workers’ compensation premiums, the Pennsylvania Compensation Rating Bureau (PCRB), a nongovernment agency licensed and regulated by the Pennsylvania Insurance Department, assigns each insured employer a classification code that most accurately describes its line of work.
 Like the National Council on Compensation Insurance (NCCI), PCRB collects loss, premium, and payroll data, and recommends workers’ compensation rates.